colinmorris/colinmorris.github.com/staging/sizeof/index.md

 I haven't made any attempt to estimate the size of these effects (but it'd be an interesting experiment to try!).

 <br/>

-The code used for this analysis is available on GitHub [here](https://github.com/colinmorris/size-of-an-x).